 How do SLAP Tears Occur?

-A SLAP tear commonly occurs from lifting heavy objects, falling onto an outstretched hand,
+SLAP tears are commonly associated with activities like lifting heavy objects, falling onto an outstretched hand,

-or large amounts of a repetitive overhead action, such as throwing a football.
+or repetitive overhead actions, such as throwing a football or baseball.

 The part of the labrum where a superior labral tear occurs has very few blood vessels, so it